Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 Identity Provider DID
 ---------------------

-The goal of the Identity Provider DID is identify a Concodrium identity provider (IDP).
+The goal of the Identity Provider DID is identify a Concordium identity provider (IDP).
 An identity provider is an organization, approved by Concordium, that performs off-chain identification of users.
 IDPs are used in the account creation process to issue an identity.
 IDP DIDs can represent an issuer of a verifiable credential.